 Blockchain-based welfare programs are improving the process by saving governments thousands of hours of time and millions of dollars on inefficient programs.

 Foreign aid has always been a bureaucratic nightmare.
-According to Foreign Policy magazine, some foreign aid workers, in the midst of intense war or famine, must complete hundreds of pages of grant plans, budgets, a 14-point checklist and be approved by third-party financial institutions to even be considered for foreign aid.
-By the time the financial aid arrive, the circumstances are usually much worse.
+According to Foreign Policy, some foreign aid workers, in the midst of intense war or famine, must complete hundreds of pages of grant plans, budgets, a 14-point checklist and be approved by third-party financial institutions to even be considered for foreign aid.
+By the time the financial aid arrives, the circumstances are usually much worse.

 Blockchain’s smart contracts, lack of inefficient third parties and instantaneous cryptocurrency payment methods can help foreign aid become much more impactful.

-Here are a few examples of blockchain is benefitting government assistance programs at home and abroad.
+Here are a few examples of blockchain in government being used to streamline assistance programs at home and abroad,

 The United Nations